ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 ### Debugging the connection
 {: debug-connection}

 If the SSH connection to the VM instance is failing, use the `-vvv` option of **ssh** command to determine the reason of the connection failure.
-The `-vvv` option increase the verbosity of the ssh client session and generates a large amount of data.
-Therefore, use a script session to capture the ssh log data so that log data is also sent to the **Standard output (STDOUT) **.
+The `-vvv` option increases the verbosity of the ssh client session and generates a large amount of data.
+Therefore, use a script session to capture the ssh log data so that log data is also sent to the **Standard output (STDOUT)**.

 Run the following commands to start an SSH client debug session:
 ```